Hayborough

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released in financial year 2023, Hayborough had a median income among taxpayers of $40,993 and an average level of $52,374.
-This is below the national average.
-The Rest of SA region had median and average incomes of $48,920 and $58,933 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated median income in Hayborough as of September 2025 would be approximately $44,600 and average income around $56,983.
-Census data indicates that household, family, and personal incomes in Hayborough fall between the 5th and 8th percentiles nationally.
-Income analysis shows that the $400 - $799 bracket dominates with 31.2% of residents (795 people).
-This differs from the region where the $1,500 - $2,999 category is predominant at 27.5%.
+AreaSearch's aggregation of ATO data released for financial year 2023 shows Hayborough had a median taxpayer income of $40,993 and an average income of $52,374.
+These figures are below the national averages of $48,920 and $58,933 respectively for Regional SA.
+Based on Wage Price Index growth of 10.17% since financial year 2023, estimated incomes as of March 2026 would be approximately $45,162 (median) and $57,700 (average).
+Census data indicates Hayborough's household, family, and personal incomes fall between the 5th and 8th percentiles nationally.
+Income analysis reveals that 31.2% of residents (828 people) earn within the $400 - $799 bracket, differing from Regional SA where the $1,500 - $2,999 category is predominant at 27.5%.
 Housing affordability pressures are severe in Hayborough, with only 83.7% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income